Sage-Bionetworks/synapsePythonClient/docs/tutorials/python/download_data_in_bulk.md

 # Downloading data in bulk
+Contained within this tutorial is an experimental interface for working with the Synapse Python Client.
+These interfaces are subject to change at any time.
+Use at your own risk.

 This tutorial will follow a
 [Flattened Data Layout](../../explanations/structuring_your_project.md#flattened-data-layout-example).
 With a project that has this example layout: